EricCousineau-TRI/external_data_bazel/WORKFLOWS.md

 Let's say you've removed `dragon.obj` from `:/data`, but a month later you wish to revise it.
 To update the file:

-1. Download the corresponding SHA file:
+1. Download the corresponding hash file:

         cd data
         bazel run //tools/external_data:download -- ~+/dragon.obj.sha512